gvwilson/thirdbit/src/fiction/santas/index.md

 for him to open using what he remembered.
-He drank three large glasses of water before going to bed so that his bladder would wake him up in the middle of the night, then use some dental floss, a mismatched pair of paper clips, and a piece of veneer pried off the edge of the desk in his room to open his door.
+He drank three large glasses of water before going to bed so that his bladder would wake him up in the middle of the night, then used some dental floss, a mismatched pair of paper clips, and a piece of veneer pried off the edge of the desk in his room to open his door.